galierie/lusog/README.md

 Submitted on 14 March 2023
-Submitted to Mr. Roy Vincent L. Canseco and Mr. Adrian Augusto Sumalde
+Submitted to Mr. Roy Vincent L. Canseco (Research Adviser) and Mr. Adrian Augusto Sumalde (Research Teacher)
 In partial fulfillment of the requirements of Philippine Science High School - Main Campus